rutwik2001/rutwik2001/README.md

 - 👀 I’m interested in Blockchain Technology
 - 🌱 I’m currently learning Web Development and Blockchain Development
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Want to be a Blockchain developer
-- ⚡ Fun fact: I love to wirte stories
+- ⚡ Fun fact: I love to write stories

 ### Connect with me: